simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 3. follow USB ports map and CPU Power Management below

-Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI057Install](/EFI057Install)!
+Thanks to @nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI057Install](/EFI057Install)!

 ## Recomended changes